bodhi-project/spirit-and-nature/content/on-world-game.md

 “Today Sita asked to borrow some Christmas trees, so I thought (but have not yet said anything) to introduce this idea of borrowing, to avoid the temptation of stealing.” — Journal

-### REPAIR OF OBJECTS
+### Repair of Objects

 Children are children and each child has different ways of handling things, due to their education, their motor skills, their concentration level and their age.
 It is inevitable that things break.
 I feel objects often as alive and feel bad if things are handled improperly; I convey this to children while asking them to take care how they handle the little things, in an implicit or explicit way.

 # Outcome

-By engaging in this activity, the child creates his own world and becomes aware of his creative potential.
+- By engaging in this activity, the child creates his own world and becomes aware of his creative potential.
 It enhances the power of imagination and permits conscious dreaming.
-Of course, the child is free to express whatever is in him and if necessary he goes through chaos and disharmony.
+- Of course, the child is free to express whatever is in him and if necessary he goes through chaos and disharmony.
 But, according to me, it is important to come to some kind of harmony towards the end of the session, or after a series of sessions.
-Through the atmosphere in the room – decoration, music, flowers, candle, incense and preferably a peaceful aspiring attitude of the facilitator – and through the choice of quality and beauty in the objects, the child is invited to be true to himself and is given the possibility to come in touch with and express his deeper dreams.
+- Through the atmosphere in the room – decoration, music, flowers, candle, incense and preferably a peaceful aspiring attitude of the facilitator – and through the choice of quality and beauty in the objects, the child is invited to be true to himself and is given the possibility to come in touch with and express his deeper dreams.
 These deeper dreams are often hiding in this little place behind the heart which one calls soul and which is joy, peace, light in a seed form and gradually grows into a soul being.
 Also here, the guide is an example and it is important that he/she is concentrated in his/her luminous centre and acts as much as possible from here.
-Through spontaneous role plays and verbal expression, communication skills develop.
+- Through spontaneous role plays and verbal expression, communication skills develop.
-The atmosphere of the place and the emotional workout through the play brings relaxation in the body and an inner harmony, which increases the body’s receptivity and the capacity of the mind to pay attention.
+- The atmosphere of the place and the emotional workout through the play brings relaxation in the body and an inner harmony, which increases the body’s receptivity and the capacity of the mind to pay attention.
-Aspiration and sensitivity for beauty also develops and beauty is the ideal which all physical life must realise.
+- Aspiration and sensitivity for beauty also develops and beauty is the ideal which all physical life must realise.
 If you have an artistic or poetic consciousness, if you love harmony, beauty, you will build there something marvellous which will tend to spring up into the material manifestation.

-“When one is very young [...] there is always, in the dreams of the child, a kind of aspiration, which for the child’s consciousness is a sort of ambition, for something which would be beauty without ugliness, justice without injustice, goodness without limits, and a conscious, constant success, a perpetual miracle.
-Children should be taught, [...] this is what should guide your life, organise it, make you develop in the direction of the true reality which the ordinary world calls illusion.” — The Mother
+“When one is very young ... there is always, in the dreams of the child, a kind of aspiration, which for the child’s consciousness is a sort of ambition, for something which would be beauty without ugliness, justice without injustice, goodness without limits, and a conscious, constant success, a perpetual miracle.
+Children should be taught, ... this is what should guide your life, organise it, make you develop in the direction of the true reality which the ordinary world calls illusion.” — The Mother

 Dora Kalff, the originator of Sandplay Therapy, once told that she “did nothing” when she worked.
 Then she said, “It is harder to do nothing than to do something.”
 How can one do “nothing” during the time of a play session?
 What happens in the sacred space shared by the therapist and the client, during a Sandplay process?